-Additionally, predictions at equilibrium are of particular interest when we consider to what extent different replications for the same scenario may converge.
+Additionally, predictions at equilibrium are of particular interest when we consider to what extent different replications for the same scenario may or may not converge.
 The difference between replications can be seen as a proxy of variance between populations, indicating that despite having the same initial conditions, environment, and constraints, two populations may diverge to some extent (when not related by dispersal, in the current model).
 This is of major interest for empiricists trying to investigate parallel evolution of populations experimenting similar environments (Bolnick et al., 2018; Oke et al., 2017; Schwartz and Hendry, 2007); in some cases, one should not be surprised to find substantially variable evolutionary outputs.
 In the core of our model, it is noteworthy to underline that such divergences mainly occur due to interactions between individuals (such as mate choice), and are therefore highly sensitive to stochastic processes.
 We suggest that such a mechanism could also play a major role in natural populations, stressing the importance to study and understand behavioural interactions in relation to the environment.

-621
+Arguably, the two simulation experiments only envision a small span of the possible variation in mating behaviours, the physical structure of the genome or environmental control.
+In its present shape, our model already includes alternative scenarios to explore, of potential interest to evolutionary and behavioural ecologists.
+For instance, the shape and modalities of the preference function can be easily modified by users to address fixed or probabilistic threshold responses.
+By modifying the physical structure of the genome,

 624

 627

 630

 633

 636

 639

 642

 645

-Arguably, the presented results for each of the three simulation experiments only envision a small span of the possible variation in mating behaviours, the physical structure of the genome or environmental control.
-In its present shape, our model already includes alternative scenarios to explore, that is of great interest to evolutionary and behavioural ecologists.
-For instance, the shape and modalities of the preference function can be easily modified by users to address fixed or probabilistic threshold responses.
-By modifying the physical structure of the genome, we can simulate sexual chromosomes, thereby authorizing sexual differentiation in traits genetic values.
+648

+651

+we can simulate sexual chromosomes, thereby authorizing sexual differentiation in traits genetic values.
 Such differences may, in turn, affect survival differently between sexes, which would, therefore, affect the operational sex ratio within mating groups, possibly modifying the strength of sexual selection, and retroactively participating in the divergent evolution of the genome between males and females (Bonduriansky and Chenoweth, 2009; Chapman et al., 2003; Gibson et al., 2002; Hammer et al., 2008).
 This example indicates how all levels are naturally entangled in the individual based demogenetic approach.
 Notably, we have not yet included explicitly the role of parental care as well as the question of gamete size, two questions that can be central in the evolution of mating systems (Fromhage and Jennions, 2016; Kokko and Jennions, 2008; Lehtonen et al., 2012, 2016; Parker et al., 1972).
-For now, parental care is implicitly assumed, since the calculation of fecundity (as the mean of both partners
+For now, parental care is implicitly assumed, since the calculation of fecundity (as the mean of both partners gametic investments) somehow implies that both parents contribute to reproductive success.